Ibiza Important Information

 Money

-All Ibiza banks have ATM’s, as do many Ibiza supermarkets and most will give you the option to use in English.
+All Ibiza banks have ATMs, as do many Ibiza supermarkets and most will give you the option to use in English.
 Be wary of high ATM fees for using foreign cards.

 As standard, most banks in Ibiza operate Monday to Friday, 8.30 – 14.30, with some also opening Saturdays 9.00 – 13.00.

-There are still a few cafes in Ibiza, or shops with older card machines that do not take foreign cards.
+There are still a few cafes in Ibiza or shops with older card machines that do not take foreign cards.
 It is a good idea to always have some cash on you.

 Parking

 Parking spaces with blue lines are paid parking during working hours, generally 9.00 – 14.00 and 16.00 – 20.00.
 These times do vary from town to town, so check the machine for exact times.
-Parking within siesta time, the evening and on Sundays is free.
+Parking within siesta time, the evening, and on Sundays is free.

-If you get a parking ticket but are back to your car within an hour of the ticket expiration time, you can return to the ticket machine, pay 3€ and post the ticket along with the envelope into the machine to avoid the fine.
+If you get a parking ticket but are back in your car within an hour of the ticket expiration time, you can return to the ticket machine, pay 3€ and post the ticket along with the envelope into the machine to avoid the fine.

 Spaces with a yellow line, parking is not allowed and spaces with white or no lines are free.